 This sounds simple enough but not always so.
 There are only two screws to be removed to take the motor off but you must be careful not lose any of the springs, washers or other parts that will surely jump out when you are not looking.
 They must be replaced in the correct order .
 Adding some lithium grease to the gears etc is easy.
 If you have to add machine oil to the screw shaft underneath is harder is there is no oil hole in the crank.

-After periods of non-use, or anytime the jack seems to labor more than usual, place a few drops of light oil (ie: 3 in 1R) into the oil hole in the crank socket, then run the jack to distribute the oil.
+After periods of non-use, or anytime the jack seems to labor more than usual, place a few drops of light machine oil into the oil hole in the crank socket, then run the jack to distribute the oil.

 Most of the newer jacks have a hole inside where the manual crank is inserted.
-You will find it on one the flat hexagonal surfaces inside.
-Older models do not always have this hole so you have to get the oil in by removing the cap (manual wind jacks) or the motor for auto wind jacks. (see above)
+You will find it on one of the flat hexagonal surfaces inside.
+Rotate the crank until the hole is facing down so the oil will run out.
+Older models do not always have this hole so you have to get the oil in by removing the cap (manual wind jacks) or the motor for auto wind jacks.

 Copyright © 2018 Truck Campers Australia - All Rights Reserved.